 Is panic, fear, and discomfort a part of your daily life?
 What about sleep deprivation?
 Do you have any emotions of remorse, uselessness, or helplessness?
-Despite its prevalence, depression is frequently neglected, misdiagnosed, and ignored.
+Despite its prevalence, people frequently neglect, misdiagnose, and ignore depression.
 This can be fatal; severe depression, in particular, has a high rate of suicide.
 Seek treatment from a skilled health care practitioner if you or a loved one are experiencing signs of depression.
 Many healthcare professionals identify and treat depression.
-Depression screenings are now routinely included in normal healthcare visits.
+Normal healthcare visits now routinely include depression screenings.
 However, if your symptoms worsen or do not improve after 4 to 8 weeks of medication, consult your doctor about referring you to a psychiatrist for management and therapy.
 Obviously, if you are experiencing more severe symptoms, as well as suicidal tendencies or harming yourself or others, you should consult a psychiatrist as soon as possible.

 Anxiety and depression have steadily developed into some of the most prevalent mental illnesses, impacting millions worldwide.
 Depression affects over two million Indian adults.
 As the number of people taking Prozac and anti-anxiety drugs grows every day, so does the majority of instances involving negative impacts and recurrence risks.
 Some even remark that they no longer feel like themselves.
 Medications remain the main line of management as the recent evidences point out.
 Medications can be started after consulting the Psychiatrist.
 People want to know more about their other alternatives, but what other options do they have?
 What other ways of treatment that are much talked about can be helpful?
 Let’s have a look.